ops-tools/ops-docker/README.md

 #### deploy

-Shortcut for `prepare` and `launch` commands for simplify deploy operation.
+Shortcut for `prepare` and `launch` commands to simplify deploy operation.

 #### rollout